 Channel information in the OCI matches current operating channel parameters (see 12.2.9 (Requirements for Operating Channel Validation))

-Otherwise, the FTO reject the Reassociation Response frame by discarding the frame.
+Otherwise, the FTO rejects the Reassociation Response frame by discarding the frame.

 If an FTO is performing a reassociation exchange as part of the FT resource request protocol, then the FTO shall not include the RIC-Request in the Reassociation Request frame, and the AP shall not include the RIC-Response in the Reassociation Response frame.
 If the reassociation exchange is part of the FT resource request protocol and the AP is unable to honor the resources that have been placed in the accepted state for that FTO, then the AP shall reject the Reassociation Request frame and may use status code DENIED_INSUFFICIENT_BANDWIDTH.